mikependon/RepoDB/Docs/_build/html/_sources/pages/repository.rst.txt

 - **cache (optional)**: the cache object to be used by the repository.
 By default, the repository is using the `RepoDb.MemoryCache` object.
 - **trace (optional)**: the trace object to be used by the repository.
 The default is `null`.
 - **statementBuilder (optional)**: the statement builder object to be used by the repository.
 By default, the repository is using the `RepoDb.SqlDbStatementBuilder` object.

+Below are the properties:

+- **ConnectionString**: the connection string that is being used by this repository.
+- **CommandTimeout**: the command timeout value in seconds that is being used by this repository on every operation.
+- **Cache**: the cache object that is being used by this repository.
+- **Trace**: the trace object that is being used by this repository.
+- **StatementBuilder**: the statement builder object that is being used by this repository.
+- **ConnectionPersistency**: the database connection persistency used by this repository.
+The default value is `ConnectionPersistency.PerCall`.

+Below are the methods:

+- **CreateConnection**: creates a new instance of the database connection.
+If the value `ConnectionPersistency` property is `Instance`, then this will return the `System.Data.Common.DbConnection` that is being used by the current repository instance.
+However, if the value of the `ConnectionPersistency` property is `PerCall`, then this will return a new instance of the `System.Data.Common.DbConnection` object.
+- **Dispose**: dispose the current repository instance (of type `RepoDb.BaseRepository`).
+It is not necessary to call this method if the value of the `ConnectionPersistency` property is equals to `ConnectionPersistency.PerCall`.
+This method only manages the connection persistency for the repositories where the value of the `ConnectionPersitency` property is equals to `ConnectionPersitency.Instance`.

 See sample code below on how to directly create a `DbRepository` object.